There is not much between a perfect cooked dinner of steak and something that is dry and tough on the inside.

 How long do you pan fry a 12 inch steak? – the answer is – use a temperature probe and you will get a prefect 12-inch steak each time.

 Can I tell doneness by the color of the meat?

-No, you can not - many variables can affect the color of cooked meat, from the breed cow to the cut of your steak through to what light bulbs you use in your kitchen.
-So you cannot tell if a steak is done by its color.
+No, you can not – many variables can affect the color of cooked meat, e.g breed cow to how the steak is cut.